gravity-addiction/angular2-typescript-npm-template/README.md

 npm install
 ```
 this grabs all dependancies in ts/package.json.

 afterwards runs the typescript compiler on this module

+your compiled .js files can be found up directory up.

+the folder holding the compiled .js files will be where you point the npm install path

 ## NPM install your new package into your project
 - Install from Local folder